google/glog/README.rst

    LOG_FIRST_N(INFO, 20) << "Got the " << google::COUNTER << "th cookie";

 Outputs log messages for the first 20 times it is executed.
-Again, the ``google::COUNTER`` identifier indicates which repetition is happening.
+The ``google::COUNTER`` identifier indicates which repetition is happening.

 Other times, it is desired to only log a message periodically based on a time.
-So for example, to log a message every 10ms:
+For instance, to log a message every 10ms:

 .. code:: cpp